flux-framework/flux-operator/docs/development/developer-guide.md

 #### 2. Configs

+##### Default Config

-The job configs - custom resource definitions or "CRD" can be found in [config/samples](https://github.com/flux-framework/flux-operator/tree/main/config/samples).
+Our "default" job config, or custom resource definition "CRD" can be found in [config/samples](https://github.com/flux-framework/flux-operator/tree/main/config/samples).
+We will walk through how to deploy this one, and then any of the ones in our examples gallery.
-Before launching any jobs, making sure `localDeploy` is set to true in your CRD so you don't ask for a persistent volume claim!
+First, before launching any jobs, making sure `localDeploy` is set to true in your CRD so you don't ask for a persistent volume claim!

 ```yaml
 spec: